hashicorp/terraform/website/docs/configuration/modules.html.md

 version as their caller.

 ## Multiple Instances of a Module

+[inpage-multiple]: #multiple-instances-of-a-module

+-> **Note:** Module support for the `for_each` and `count` meta-arguments was added in Terraform 0.13.
+Previous versions can only use these arguments with individual resources.

 Use the `for_each` or the `count` argument to create multiple instances of a module from a single `module` block.
 These arguments have the same syntax and